The Great Exodus

 Page 50 of

-PDF Version Mechanistic science has suffered very greatly from an inability to think truthfully and thus effectively.
+Mechanistic science has suffered very greatly from an inability to think truthfully and thus effectively.
 As we will see in the coming ‘History of biological denial’ section, it certainly has ‘los[t] its way and become confused and dizzy, as though it were fuddled’.
 Winnicott articulated the effects of science’s denial of so many critically important truths such as the existence of the human condition and of integrative meaning and, as we will shortly see, of the true, integratively orientated nature of our soul and its resulting moral sense in us, when he asked, ‘Can you see the one essential way in which science and intuition contrast with each other?
 True intuition can reach to a whole truth in a flash (just as faulty intuition can reach to error), whereas in a [mechanistic] science the whole truth is never reached’ (Thinking about Children, 1996, p.5 of 343).
-Philosopher Arthur Schopenhauer (1788—1860) made the point when he said, ‘the discovery of truth is prevented most effectively…by prejudice, which…stands in the path of truth and is then like a contrary wind driving a ship away from land’ (Essays and Aphorisms, tr.
+Philosopher Arthur Schopenhauer (17881860) made the point when he said, ‘the discovery of truth is prevented most effectively…by prejudice, which…stands in the path of truth and is then like a contrary wind driving a ship away from land’ (Essays and Aphorisms, tr.
 R.J.
 Hollingdale, 1970, p.120 of 237).

 It is impossible for a system of inquiry to make sense of existence when it is operating from a premise that denies all the important, fundamental truths of our world of the issue of the human condition, of integrative meaning and of the existence and true nature of our soul.
-As a stark example of science’s denial of the existence of our soul and of integrative meaning, while ‘soul’ is the description we have for the entire instinctive dimension of our human make-up, and selfless ‘love’ is the very theme of the integrative process and thus of existence—and after all ‘soul’ and ‘love’ are two of the most used words in our everyday language—mechanistic science has no definition for or interpretation of them.
+As a stark example of science’s denial of the existence of our soul and of integrative meaning, while ‘soul’ is the description we have for the entire instinctive dimension of our human make-up, and selfless ‘love’ is the very theme of the integrative process and thus of existenceand after all ‘soul’ and ‘love’ are two of the most used words in our everyday languagemechanistic science has no definition for or interpretation of them.
 In the case of our ‘soul’, psychologist Ronald Conway acknowledged how much of an anathema the concept has been for mechanistic science when he said, ‘Soul is customarily suspected in empirical psychology and analytical philosophy as a disreputable entity’ (The Australian, 10 May 2000).
 In the case of the concept of love, linguist Robin Allott summarised mechanistic science’s attitude to it when he said, ‘Love has been described as a taboo subject, not serious, not appropriate for scientific study’ (‘Evolutionary Aspects of Love and Empathy’, Journal of Social and Evolutionary Systems, 1992, Vol.15, No.4 353-370).
 Indeed it has been reported that ‘more than 100,000 scientific studies have been published on depression and schizophrenia [the negative aspects of human nature], but no more than a dozen good studies have been published on unselfish love’ (Science & Theology News, Feb.
 2004).

 The limitations and dangers of mechanistic science’s denial of the issue of the human condition and of so many other important truths has been acknowledged by a number of prominent scientists, including biologist Charles Birch and physicist Paul Davies whose books will be mentioned shortly amongst a collection of integrative-meaning-acknowledging publications.
 Birch has said that: ‘Reductionism or Mechanism…is the dominant mode of science and is particularly applicable to biology as it is taught today…[it is] A view or model of livingness that leaves out feelings and consciousness…[and] I believe it has grave consequences…In the name of scientific objectivity we have been given an emasculated vision of the world and all that is in it.
-The wave of anti-science…is an extreme reaction to this malaise…I believe biologists and naturalists have a special responsibility to put another [holistic] image before the world that does justice to the unity of life and all its manifestations of experience—aesthetic, religious and moral as well as intellectual and rational’ (‘Two Ways of Interpreting Nature’, Australian Natural History, Vol.21 No.2, 1983).
+The wave of anti-science…is an extreme reaction to this malaise…I believe biologists and naturalists have a special responsibility to put another [holistic] image before the world that does justice to the unity of life and all its manifestations of experienceaesthetic, religious and moral as well as intellectual and rational’ (‘Two Ways of Interpreting Nature’, Australian Natural History, Vol.21 No.2, 1983).
 Paul Davies similarly said: ‘But there is a deeper reason for the wide-spread antipathy.
 It is connected with the underlying philosophy of science itself.
 For 300 years science has been dominated by extremely mechanistic thinking.
 According to this view of the world all physical systems are regarded as basically machines…I have little doubt that much of the alienation and demoralisation that people feel in our so-called scientific age stems from the bleak sterility of mechanistic thought…Mechanistic thought has undoubtedly had a stifling effect on the human spirit.
 Liberation from this centuries-old straight jacket [i.e. the adoption of a holistic approach] will enable human beings to re-Page 51 of

-It is true, to end the ‘stifling effect on the human spirit’ ‘from this centuries-old straight jacket’ of ‘mechanistic thinking’ ‘biologists and naturalists have a special responsibility to put another [non-mechanistic] image before the world’; however for science to adopt such a non-mechanistic, holistic view required understanding of the human condition to be found, and to find that required two things—it needed denial in science to not become too developed and entrenched and thus oppressive of any truth, and it needed at least some scientists to defy the prevailing attitude of denial.
+It is true, to end the ‘stifling effect on the human spirit’ ‘from this centuries-old straight jacket’ of ‘mechanistic thinking’ ‘biologists and naturalists have a special responsibility to put another [non-mechanistic] image before the world’; however for science to adopt such a non-mechanistic, holistic view required understanding of the human condition to be found, and to find that required two thingsit needed denial in science to not become too developed and entrenched and thus oppressive of any truth, and it needed at least some scientists to defy the prevailing attitude of denial.
 As Berdyaev emphasised, ‘victory over [the] ancient, primeval terror’ of our condition depended on maintaining a degree of ‘daring’ ‘fearlessness’.
-Berdyaev also explained that such a ‘fearless’ approach could only come from individuals with a relatively ‘clear conscience, unclouded by social conventions; it must be a critique of pure conscience’, truthfully describing such ‘a critique of pure conscience’, which is a relatively alienation and thus denial-free capacity, as a ‘prophetic element’.
+Berdyaev also explained that such a ‘fearless’ approach could only come from individuals with a relatively ‘clear conscience, unclouded by social conventions; it must be a critique of pure conscience, truthfully describing such ‘a critique of pure conscience’, which is a relatively alienation and thus denial-free capacity, as a ‘prophetic element’.
 The common dictionary definition of a ‘prophet’ is ‘someone who speaks for God’ and, since God is integrative meaning, someone who speaks for God is someone who doesn’t conform to the prevailing practice of denying integrative meaning.
 Obviously there was always a great range or spectrum of upset in the human population, with some people having been more exposed to the upsetting battle that humanity has been waging against the ignorant instinctive state than others.
 Prophets were simply those individuals at the innocent end of the spectrum, individuals who had relatively little exposure to upset and who were thus relatively sound in self, relatively free of the alienating psychological block-out or denial that upset humans historically had to employ to protect themselves from the condemning criticism of their corrupted condition.
-Of course with understanding of the human condition found upset will subside and eventually end and all humans will then be denial-free, truthful-thinking prophets—as R.D.
+Of course with understanding of the human condition found upset will subside and eventually end and all humans will then be denial-free, truthful-thinking prophetsas R.D.
 Laing once said, ‘Each child is a new beginning, a potential prophet’ (The Politics of Experience and The Bird of Paradise, 1967, p.26 of 156).
 (For a more detailed analysis of the spectrum of alienation in society and the different varieties of denial-free thinking prophets, see the ‘Resignation’ chapter in A Species In Denial.)

 Plato was clearly a prophet.
 The extraordinarily penetrating quotes of his that have been included already reveal how sound he must have been to be able to confront integrative meaning or God to the extent he was clearly able to.
-For most people what Plato was able to engage were truths that were unbearable, as this quote acknowledges: ‘Plato was ever aspiring to intuitions of a truth which in this world [that most people are living in] could never be wholly revealed,—a truth of which glimpses only could be obtained, partly by the most abstract powers of thought, partly by the imagination…Plato…was an artist, and clothed all his thoughts in beauty; and if there be (as there surely is) a truth which is above the truth of [mechanistic] scientific knowledge, that was the truth after which Plato aspired.
+For most people what Plato was able to engage were truths that were unbearable, as this quote acknowledges: ‘Plato was ever aspiring to intuitions of a truth which in this world [that most people are living in] could never be wholly revealed,a truth of which glimpses only could be obtained, partly by the most abstract powers of thought, partly by the imagination…Plato…was an artist, and clothed all his thoughts in beauty; and if there be (as there surely is) a truth which is above the truth of [mechanistic] scientific knowledge, that was the truth after which Plato aspired.
 Aristotle’s aspirations were for methodised experience and the definite’ (Aristotle, Sir Alexander Grant, 1877, p.6 of 196, from a series titled Ancient Classics).
-The truth is Plato was just as scientifically rigorous—as ‘methodised’ and interested in the ‘definite’—as Aristotle, it’s just that Aristotle wasn’t sound enough to confront ‘a truth’ ‘as there surely is’ of integrative meaning and as a result he founded the evasive, denial-complying mechanistic approach to inquiry.
+The truth is Plato was just as scientifically rigorousas ‘methodised’ and interested in the ‘definite’as Aristotle, it’s just that Aristotle wasn’t sound enough to confront ‘a truth’ ‘as there surely is’ of integrative meaning and as a result he founded the evasive, denial-complying mechanistic approach to inquiry.
 (Note, there is a whole chapter in A Species In Denial, titled ‘Deciphering Plato’s Cave Allegory’, that is dedicated to presenting a detailed analysis of the allegory.)

 Later we will see how some exceptional denial-free thinking and thus sound and thus effective thinking prophets became the focal points for religions, however the relevance or significance of prophets in contemporary times has of course nothing to do with forming a Page 52 of

-PDF Version religion.
+religion.
 The concern now is simply to, as Berdyaev said, find ‘knowledge of good and evil’, and the truth is for that to be possible a ‘prophetic element’ is required.
 As will be explained later, faith was a way of coping when we couldn’t understand our corrupted condition, so the bringing of understanding to the human condition actually ends the need for faith.
 Religion is being obsoleted, not created.
 When van der Post truthfully said that ‘we need a new kind of explorer, a new kind of pathfinder, human beings who, now that the physical world is spread out before us like an open book…are ready to turn and explore in a new dimension’, he was necessarily referring to people who were capable of looking inwards at the issue of the human condition.
-Plato was also referring to this ‘fearless’ ability ‘to look straight at reality’ when he said ‘this capacity [of a mind…to see clearly] is innate in each man’s mind [we are born with an instinctive orientation to integrative meaning], and that the faculty by which he learns is like an eye which cannot be turned from darkness [the upset state of living in denial] to light [the truth] unless the whole body is turned; in the same way the mind as a whole must be turned away from the world of change until it can bear to look straight at reality, and at the brightest of all realities which is what we call the Good [integrative meaning or God]’ (The Republic, tr.
+Plato was also referring to this ‘fearless’ ability ‘to look straight at reality’ when he said ‘this capacity [of a mind…to see clearly] is innate in each man’s mind [we are born with an instinctive orientation to integrative meaning], and that the faculty by which he learns is like an eye which cannot be turned from darkness [the upset state of living in denial] to light [the truth] unless the whole body is turned; in the same way the mind as a whole must be turned away from the world of change until it can bear to look straight at reality, and at the brightest of all realities which is what we call the Good [integrative meaning or God](The Republic, tr.
 H.D.P.
 Lee, 1955, p.283 of 405).

 As the world has approached total exhaustion from the ever-increasing horror of the upset state of the human condition, so the need for such an honest approach in science has become a matter of urgency and, most importantly and most fortunately, some scientists and science commentators have been able to follow the ‘fearless’ examples of Smuts, Schrödinger and Koestler and acknowledge the truth of integrative meaning.
 Titles written by these scientists and commentators offer evidence (particularly the words underlined) of this precious acknowledgment: Professor John Morton wrote Man, Science and God in 1971 and Redeeming Creation in 1984; Professor David Bohm wrote Wholeness and The Implicate Order in 1980; Professors Ilya Prigogine and Isabelle Stengers wrote Order Out of Chaos in 1984; Professor Paul Davies wrote God and the New Physics in 1983, The Cosmic Blueprint in 1987 and The Mind of God: Science and the Search for Ultimate Meaning in 1992; Professor Charles Birch wrote Nature and God in 1965, On Purpose in 1990 and Biology and The Riddle of Life in 1999; Dr M. Mitchell Waldrop wrote Complexity: The Emerging Science at the Edge of Order and Chaos in 1992; Roger Lewin wrote Complexity: Life at the Edge of Chaos, the major new theory that unifies all sciences in 1993; Professor Stuart Kauffman wrote The Origins of Order: Self-Organization and Selection in Evolution in 1993, At Home in the Universe: The Search for the Laws of Self-Organization and Complexity in 1995 and Anti-chaos in 1996; and Dr Richard J. Bird wrote Chaos and Life: Complexity and Order in Evolution and Thought in 2003.
 As has been explained, the terms ‘wholeness’, ‘order’, ‘self-organisation’ and ‘complexity’ used in these titles are all aspects of the purposeful, meaningful, goal-directed, holistic, teleological, Godly, integrative theme of existence.